rkumar/rbcurse/README.markdown

 * labels with mnemonics (hotkeys)
 * Table: multi-column table - with cell selection and editing, horizontal and vertical scrolling
 * Scrollpanes which can contain textviews, textareas, listboxes.
+(Avoid using).
-* Splitpanes which can contain scrollpanes, textviews/areas, listboxes *or splitpanes* ...
+* Splitpanes which can contain scrollpanes, textviews/areas, listboxes or splitpanes ...
+DEPRECATED.
+Pls use vimplit.
 * MultiContainer = add any number of objects to it (such as tables or text objects) and cycle through them (saves screen estate)
 * MultiTextView - have multiple files open for viewing in one component.
 Since these are readonly files, one can map a lot of single-keys as in vim for operating and cycling through buffers.